broadJeff/llm-zoomcamp-2026/README.md

 # llm-zoomcamp-2026
-This is the complete gitghub repo for LLM zoomcamp 2026 course.
+This is the complete github repo for LLM zoomcamp 2026 course.